explodingcamera/tinywasm/README.md

 - **`logging`**\
   Enables logging of the parsing process using the `log` crate.
 This is enabled by default.
 - **`parser`**\
-  Enables the `tinywasm_parser` crate.
+  Enables the `tinywasm-parser` crate.
 This is enabled by default.

 # 🎯 Goals